Voices of Hope, Healing, and Worship

 Henri Nouwen: An Antidote to Global Despair

-In this closing session, Michael will explore how Nouwen’s deeply Trinitarian vision—rooted in relationship, vulnerability, and love—offers a transformative lens for facing the defining challenges of our age.
+Michael will explore how Nouwen’s deeply Trinitarian vision—rooted in relationship, vulnerability, and love—offers a transformative lens for facing the defining challenges of our age.

 From the rise of artificial intelligence, which is reshaping our understanding of what it means to be human, to the haunting realities of war and peace in Ukraine and Gaza, to the pervasive tension between despair and hope, we are invited to imagine how Nouwen might guide us through this complex landscape.